 The best part?
 (For banks, of course!)

 You don’t even realise this; because they offer you a “Zero Fee” transfer.

 If a company doesn’t charge you any fees for your overseas transfers, they take a cut out by offering you an exchange rate that has a mark-up compared to the mid-market rate.

 You can do a simple check with me!

 Search “GBP to INR” on Google or check the GBP-INR pair on XE.com and the rate you see there is the real mid-market exchange rate!

-Using banks for your money transfer without understanding the costs involved is not a great idea.
-It took me YEARS to realise my mistake and as soon as I gathered awareness, I took action.
+Using your banks’ money transfer services without understanding the costs involved is not a great idea.
+It took me YEARS to realise my mistake, and I took action as soon as I gathered awareness.